 - Try a thyroid support product with iodine and selenium.

-- Hops enhances the uptake of iodine in the thyroid.
+- Hops enhance the uptake of iodine in the thyroid.

 - Coleus mimics the effect of TSH.

 - Ashwagandha is said to ease thyroid symptoms, boost energy and support your thyroid function.